 These qualifications are made up of units which can feature in one or more of the qualifications in the engineering suite.
-Learners don't have to achieve the units in any particular order but it's worth noting that the content in mandatory Units 1 and 2 underpins the learning in other units (see Appendix C).

 You must consider the relationship between the mandatory units and the others when you plan the learning programme.
 We strongly recommend that learners achieve these units before being assessed in others.
+The content in mandatory Units 1 and 2 underpins the learning in other units (see Appendix B).